 By following up over the phone after the initial invoice, you add a human touch to your collections process, build your customer relationships and ensure invoices get paid.
 Also consider rewarding early payers and use calls to double up as sales calls to communicate new offers.

 If you’re yet to streamline your processes, we recommend Debtor Daddy to automate your reminders, from calls through to collections.
 Best of all, it integrates with popular invoicing software like Xero, MYOB and QuickBooks Online.

 You’d be doing well to keep your DSO at 5 to 15 days longer than your agreed credit terms.

 You’d be planning your cash conversion generally arriving 5-15 days later than your published credit terms (Net 30 becomes 30+15).
 You need to be honest with yourself and determine if you can afford to float (finance) your customers to 45 days or more.
 Understanding how only a small improvement in days outstanding can impact the entire operation is critical to your success.

 Having a healthy cash flow does not mean that your company cannot offer a competitive payment policy.

 To eliminate heavy handed collections or to offer extended credit terms and win new business, you can install a third party credit line.
 The credit line will tap into money owed from unpaid invoices, allowing you to draw funds as needed and extend credit terms as required.

-These credit lines offered are complimentary to your automated collections and cash flow forecasting software listed above.
+These credit lines offered are complementary to your automated collections and cash flow forecasting software listed above.
 In addition to pin pointing cash flow crunches and speeding up collections, you now have funds ready at your finger tips to tackle instant requirements.

-By implementing the line of credit from financial providers like Waddle, your customers get flexible terms and you can still access funds upfront.
+By implementing the line of credit from financial providers like Waddle, your customers get flexible terms and can still access funds upfront.